pbialon/pit-38/README.md

     ```

 ## How to calculate tax on stocks in Poland
+Currently two data sources are supported - ETRADE (basic support) and Revolut.

 1. Prepare environment
 2. Export statement on your stocks from Revolut to csv file.
 3. Run the script
     ```bash
-    python -m stock -f $STOCKS -y 2022
+    python -m stock --revolut $REVOLUT --etrade $ETRADE -y 2022
     ```
-    where $STOCKS is the path to the file containing the list of stocks to be analyzed (csv exported from Revolut).
+    where $REVOLUT is the path to the file containing the list of stocks to be analyzed (csv exported from Revolut), as well as $ETRADE is the path to the **csv** file containing tax summary exported from Etrade.
 4. You can check --help for more options
    ```bash
    python -m stock --help
    ```

 ## How to calculate tax on crypto in Poland
+Currently only Revolut is supported as a datasource.

 1. Prepare environment
 2. Export statement on your crypto from Revolut to csv file.
 3. Run the script